Vahor/n8n-kit/.changeset/short-plums-wink.md

 "@vahor/n8n-kit-cli": patch
 ---

-Add `--sort` option to build command to get a json easilly diffeable
+Add a `--sort` option to the build command to output JSON that is easily diffable.